Home

 Anti-Bullying Policy

 Bullying is one form of personal harassment.
 It is the abuse of power or position to persistently criticise or humiliate and undermine an individual’s confidence.
-Bullying is covered in British Cycling’s Equality Policy BC Handbook 2016 and disciplinary action may be taken against any member or volunteer who contravenes the Equality Policy.
+Bullying is covered in British Cycling’s policies which we follow and disciplinary action may be taken against any member or volunteer who contravenes the Equality Policy.

 Code of Conduct for Coaches: